And so remember during the presidential election in 2004, well, Michael Moore was by far the biggest noise with his Fahrenheit 9-11.

-Everyone wants to come out with a movie now, and w whatever it might be, some sort of movie, and that's where that's where they're going to try and make their political messages to the country is sneaking up on them over at the movie theater in their local neighborhood, thinking you're going to go get some entertainment.
+Everyone has to come out with a movie now, whatever it might be, some sort of movie, and that's where they're going to try and make their political messages to the country is sneaking up on them over at the movie theater in their local neighborhood, thinking you're going to go get some entertainment.

-Instead, it's a bunch of uh political brainwashing and spinning going on.
+Instead, it's a bunch of political brainwashing and spinning going on.

 And so that was then.